What Is High-Value Home Insurance and Is It Worth It?

 - The home has design elements that are unique, such as if you used an interior designer to decorate your home or an architect designed it.

-- Your home is a heritage home or has older construction features not found in common construction materials.
+- Your home is a heritage home or has older construction features not found in common construction methods or practices.

 - You own expensive or priceless fine arts, rugs, collections, jewelry, wine, or other special items that are kept in the home.

-- You chose highly-priced appliances, fixtures, or decorations to put in your home that are not found at standard stores.
+- You chose highly-priced appliances, fixtures, or decorations to put in your home that is not found at standard stores.

 - Your roof is non-standard, meaning it's a green roof, has an elaborate design, or is made of clay, tile, copper, or metal.